-* Address: Athens
+- Address: Athens

-* Country: Hellenic Republic
+- Country: Hellenic Republic

 - Capacity: 16,000

 - Opened: 1922

 - Main use: Football

-* Tenants: Panathinaikos FC (football)
+- Tenants: Panathinaikos FC (football)

 Extra stadium info – Apostolos Nikolaidis Stadium

 The stadium’s record attendance was set in 1967, when 29,000 people showed up for a football match between Panathinaikos Football Club and the German side FC Bayern München.
+Panathinaikos FC use the Apostolos Nikolaidis Stadium for home matches.
+The club was founded in 1908 under a different name.
 In 1971, Panathinaikos FC became the first Greek club in a final of the European championship for football clubs.
 83,000 people attended the game, which took place in London.
-The same year, Panathinaikos Football Club played their first-ever world championship games.

-Panathinaikos FC lost the two-legged world championship final against Club Nacional de Football from Uruguay.
+Panathinaikos Football Club played their first-ever world championship games in 1971.
+They lost the two-legged world championship final against Club Nacional de Football from Uruguay.
 The first leg ended in a 1-1 draw and the second leg was won by Nacional.

-In 2010, Panathinaikos FC became the second Greek side with 20 top-flight football league titles.
+In 2010, Panathinaikos Football Club became the second Greek side with 20 top-flight football league titles.
 Olympiacos became the first one.
-That football season, Panathinaikos Football Club gathered 70 points in the Greek top division.
+That football season, Panathinaikos FC gathered 70 points in the Greek top division.
 They won 22 games, they lost four games and four games ended in a draw during that league season.
 Panathinaikos FC drew an average home attendance of 27,000 in that domestic league season.